Ubiatar/hapi-auth-cookie-redis/README.md

-# hapi-auth-redis
+# hapi-auth-cookie-redis

-Redis authentication provides simple session management especially for API Services.
-The user has to be authenticated via other means, typically a RESTful API, and upon successful authentication the the client/app server receives a reply with a auth token.
+Redis authentication provides simple session management.
+The user has to be authenticated via other means, typically a RESTful API, and upon successful authentication the browser receives an authentication cookie.

-Subsequent requests containing the session token are authenticated and validated via the provided `validateFunc` in case the user info requires validation on each request.
+Subsequent requests containing the cookie are authenticated and validated via the provided `validateFunc` in case the user info requires validation on each request.

 ## Quick Start